marcotroisi/presentations/decks/why-you-should-use-appsync/slides.md

 # Cloud-Native Evolution

-- The convenience of Django, Rails, Laravel
+- The convenience of Django, Rails, Laravel (not really, but kinda)
-- ...but backed by the cloud!
+- Backed by the cloud!

 (AppSync is not a battery-included framework)